 Air cleaners with filters and Devices without filters.

 The filter type of air purifier ultimately determines the maintenance requirements.
 Air purifiers that clean the air with filters work with a so-called HEPA filter.
 This is a highly efficient particle filter that is very narrowly meshed.
 It can remove particles from the air that have a size of up to 0.1 micrometres.
 In addition to the HEPA filter, other filter systems are usually used, such as the activated carbon filter.
 This filter has, above all a cleaning effect, as it filters gas pollutants such as cigarette smoke from the air.
+Click here to find out more about HEPA air purifiers.

 If you decide on a purifier, find out in advance, which filters are used and how often they need replacing.
 The average life span of the filter is between six and nine months.
 We recommend, not to settle for an air purifier whose filter life is less than six months.
 Air purifiers without filters clean the air in the room with water.
 They are also known as air washers.
 Obviously, with those devices, you do not need to change the filter.
 The disadvantage, however, air washers only remove coarse particles from the air and we don’t recommend them.